 Transfer Students: For both domestic and international students: academic scholarships are based on the number of transfer hours and the student's cumulative GPA.

 Gulstad Scholars Transfer Scholarship: The undergraduate Gulstad Scholars Transfer Scholarship honors excellence by supporting outstanding community college students to transfer to and complete their bachelor's degrees at CMU in Fayette.
-Eligible students must be a current student at a CMU partnered community College, a sophomore with anticipated graduation status, have a cumulative GPA of 2.75 or better on a 4.0 scale, must present a letter of recommendation from the community college representative, and must meet the housing policy guidelines set forth in the CMU student handbook.
+Eligible students must be a current student at a community college, a sophomore with an anticipated graduation status, have a cumulative GPA of 2.75 or better on a 4.0 scale, and must meet the housing policy guidelines set forth in the CMU student handbook.

 Community college transfer students coming from East Central Community College, Ozark Technical Community College, State Fair Community College, or Three Rivers Community College are eligible to apply if they meet certain qualifications: https://stlouisgraduates.academicworks.com/opportunities/3356

-United Methodist Half-Tuition Scholarship: To qualify for the United Methodist Scholarship, a student must be an active United Methodist Church member in good standing with his or her local church for at least one year, which must be verified by the pastor ( United Methodist Certification Form).
+United Methodist Half-Tuition Scholarship: To qualify for the United Methodist Scholarship, a student must be an active United Methodist Church member in good standing with his or her local church for at least one year, which must be verified by the pastor.
+Verification can be done by pastors using this form.
 Check out the UMC website for other UMC scholarships.

 Half-tuition scholarships will increase with the cost of tuition each academic year.
 Students must have a 2.5 cumulative GPA to be eligible for this award and must maintain a 2.0 to retain.
 The United Methodist award may not be combined with other CMU scholarships.

 Valedictorian Scholarship: The Valedictorian Scholarship recognizes Missouri resident graduating high school seniors that have achieved Valedictorian status and made significant marks on the ACT examination.
 Students that are eligible may receive a renewable full tuition scholarship upon successfully completing this application and fulfilling the requirements to receive this award.
-More information and application.
+Verification can be done by high school counselors using this form.

 Legacy Grant: Students who have a parent, grandparent, or sibling who has graduated from CMU may be eligible for a $1,000 grant.
 The Legacy Grant Form should be submitted for certification.